finerbrighterlighter/finerbrighterlighter.github.io/index.md

 I did practice dentistry until graduation in 2018 and never looked back since.

-Currently based in [Bangkok](https://upload.wikimedia.org/wikipedia/commons/4/49/Th-Bangkok_ceremonial_name.ogg "Krungthepmahanakhon Amonrattanakosin Mahintharayutthaya Mahadilokphop Noppharatratchathaniburirom Udomratchaniwetmahasathan Amonphimanawatansathit Sakkathattiyawitsanukamprasit") of Thailand, I am working in health care research, concentrating in data science and clinical data research.
+Currently based in [Bangkok](https://upload.wikimedia.org/wikipedia/commons/4/49/Th-Bangkok_ceremonial_name.ogg "Krungthepmahanakhon Amonrattanakosin Mahintharayutthaya Mahadilokphop Noppharatratchathaniburirom Udomratchaniwetmahasathan Amonphimanawatansathit Sakkathattiyawitsanukamprasit") of Thailand, I am working for health care research, with data science concentration.

 Mainly fascinated with secondary data research, I am enthused to explore **why, what, and how we should reuse** regarding electronic medical records and data collected for other purposes.